Blockdaemon/agave-snapshot-gossip-client/README.md

 **Note**: STUN-based IP detection and UPnP port forwarding are not recommended for production.
 Use explicit `public_ip` configuration instead, and configure port firewall/forwarding rules manually.

 ## Known Issues
+   - Agave validators refuse to download snapshots from us, even though we are publicly reachable [issue #20](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/20)
+   - Still not entrypoint suitable [issue #19](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/19)
    - `--debug` builds may be unstable and have significantly higher memory and CPU usage.
 Use `-r` or `--release` to avoid this.
-   - The agave solana validator client may not honor HTTP redirect, so `enable_proxy` may be required ([issue #17](https://github.com/Blockdaemon/agave-solana-gossip-client/issues/17)).
+   - The agave solana validator client may not honor HTTP redirect, so `enable_proxy` may be required ([issue #17](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/17)).
    - We should probably not use STUN.
-Agave does it without STUN ([issue #18](https://github.com/Blockdaemon/agave-solana-gossip-client/issues/18)).
+Agave does without STUN ([issue #18](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/18)).
    - Large dependency footprint from `solana_gossip`, huge memory and CPU usage for large gossip networks.
    - We do not periodically renew the UPnP port mappings, so if the router expires it, you may lose connectivity if you rely on on it ([issue #11](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/11)).
    - For a detailed analysis of the benefits, limitations, and production considerations of the SSDN implementation, please see [TRADEOFFS.md](TRADEOFFS.md).
-   - Entrypoint suitability untested.

 ## License